January 23, 2023CMMS

 Monitoring moisture in the soil is essential to ensure you don’t end up ruining grass and its texture by watering too much or too low.
 Grass needs a specific amount of water depending on weather conditions in your area.
 In winter, for instance, you don’t have to water as often.

 A portable soil moisture meter helps you check soil moisture up to certain depths.
 You have to have a few soil moisture meters and sensors for the maintenance of the facility.
-If you use soil moistures smartly, you can save water without hurting the grass.
+If you use soil moisture smartly, you can save water without hurting the grass.

 Portable soil moisture meters significantly improve the irrigation system’s efficiency, so as a manager, your team should have a few of these.